Euro zone bond yields higher on risk sentiment, flash PMIs | Business

 Euro zone bond yields higher on risk sentiment, flash PMIs

-Euro zone bond yields rose on Monday as world stocks rebounded from last week's sell off and a closely watched gauge of business activity suggested that the bloc's economy is holding up well and price pressures are rising.
+"This is a developing story and one that has put a cap on interest rates in recent weeks."
+On the supply front, Finland hired banks for a 3 billion euro, 5-year bond sale in the first syndication since the summer break, according to a manager memo seen by Reuters.

-Euro zone bond yields rose on Monday as world stocks rebounded from last week's sell-off and a closely watched gauge of business activity suggested that the bloc's economy is holding up well and price pressures are rising.
-IHS Markit's eurozone Flash Composite Purchasing Managers' Index, seen as a good guide to economic health, fell to 59.5 in August from 60.2 last month but remained well above the 50-mark separating growth from contraction.
+Euro zone bond yields rose on Monday as world stocks rebounded from last week's selloff and a closely watched gauge of business activity suggested that the bloc's economy is holding up well and price pressures are rising.
+IHS Markit's euro zone Flash Composite Purchasing Managers' Index, seen as a good guide to economic health, fell to 59.5 in August from 60.2 last month, but remained well above the 50 mark that separates growth from contraction.

-The survey also showed that supply chain disruption continued to push up firms' costs - a development that could mean a pick up in inflation, widely viewed as transitory by major central banks including the ECB - could last longer than anticipated.
-If that was the case, policymakers might need to respond by scaling back monetary stimulus, which could drive up sovereign bond yields.
+The survey also showed that supply chain disruption continued to push up firms' costs - a development that could mean a pickup in inflation, widely viewed as transitory by major central banks including the ECB - and could last longer than anticipated.
+If that were the case, policymakers might need to respond by scaling back monetary stimulus, which could drive up sovereign bond yields.

 Germany's 10-year Bund yield rose more than 3 basis points after the PMI data, touching a one-week high at -0.457% in its biggest one-day rise in just over two weeks.
-It was up six bps from six-month lows hit earlier this month.
+It was up 2 basis points at -0.475% by 1524 GMT.
+It was up 6 bps from six-month lows hit earlier this month.

-According to the PMI, 87 percent of industrial companies in August said they had to pay more for their inputs.
+According to the PMI, 87% of industrial companies in August said they had to pay more for their inputs.
 At the same time, many companies passed on increased production costs to customers.
-A key gauge of the market's long-term inflation expectations, the five-year, five-year breakeven forward rose to 1.66%.
+A key gauge of the market's long-term inflation expectations, the five-year, five-year breakeven forward, rose to 1.66%.
 It was up from two-week lows hit late last week, with a 3% rally in oil prices also lifting inflation expectations.

-Mounting concerns that the best of the global economic recovery may already be in the past has bolstered major sovereign bond markets in recent weeks.
-"It could well be the resilience of services PMIs this morning in the face of the Delta variant but the bigger story, in my opinion, is supply constraints/inflation hitting manufacturing sentiment," said ING senior rates strategist Antoine Bouvet, referring to the selloff in bond markets.
+Mounting concerns that the best of the global economic recovery may already be in the past have bolstered major sovereign bond markets in recent weeks.
+"It could well be the resilience of services PMIs this morning in the face of the Delta variant but the bigger story in my opinion is supply constraints/inflation hitting manufacturing sentiment," said ING senior rates strategist Antoine Bouvet, referring to the selloff in bond markets.
 "This is a developing story and one that has put a cap on interest rates in recent weeks."

+On the supply front, Finland hired banks for a 3 billion euro, 5-year bond sale in the first syndication since the summer break, according to a manager memo seen by Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)